-The event, sponsored by Wood Group PSN, was organised by the EI Aberdeen, Highlands and Islands branch to honour the best energy papers from MSc students at Robert Gordon University (RGU) and the University of Aberdeen (UoA).
+The event, sponsored by Total E&P (UK) Limited, was organised by the EI Aberdeen, Highlands and Islands branch to honour the best energy papers from MSc students at Robert Gordon University (RGU) and the University of Aberdeen (UoA).

-This annual event is held to bring together industry and academia, showcasing the latest thinking and research from MSc students and a chance to network with prospective future employers.
+This annual event brings together industry and academia, showcasing the latest thinking and research from MSc students as well as enabling them to network with prospective future employers.

-Six students were shortlisted by the two universities, with the judging panel including senior industry figures from Paradigm Flow Services, Xcite Energy, Wood Group Kenny, GDF Suez E&P (UK) and Awilco Drilling Plc.
+Six students were shortlisted by the two universities, with the judging panel included senior industry figures from TAQA, Wellvene, Goodwyn Energy, Premier Oil, Merlin ERD and Halliburton in addition to host Total Limited.

 The overall winner, who received a £250 prize, was Simon Leiper from RGU.
 His winning thesis was entitled: “Study of Inflow Pressure Testing of Production Liners in The North Sea to Predict the Expected Results and Validate Field Tests”.

 Simon said: “I am astounded to have won first prize.
 There was an exceptionally high level of talent and to be selected out of so many students is a wonderful surprise.